Skip to content

 Fedora CoreOS Automated VM Setup for Proxmox

-This project provides an automated script to deploy Fedora CoreOS virtual machines on Proxmox VE with minimal manual intervention.
+This project provides an automated script to deploy Fedora CoreOS virtual machines on Proxmox VE with pre-configured services and minimal manual intervention.

 Overview